 EXistenZ tells the story of an immersive virtual reality video game that questions our perception of what is real and what isn’t.
-Enter a world where technology has advanced to such extremes, one can be totally immersed in thrilling adventures or deadly traps!
+Enter a world where technology has advanced to such extremes, that one can be totally immersed in thrilling adventures or deadly traps!
 What will you discover when your boundaries between fantasy and reality become blurred?

 19. Surrogates (2009) Rated PG-13

 Surrogates is a sci-fi thriller that explores what happens when humans control robotic avatars to fulfill their wildest dreams.
-Set in a future society, the movie questions whether technology has gone too far as users are faced with modern day choices and consequences of controlling remote replicas of themselves.
+Set in a future society, the movie questions whether technology has gone too far as users are faced with modern-day choices and consequences of controlling remote replicas of themselves.

 20. The Circle (2017) Rated PG-13

 The Circle follows Mae Holland’s journey as she joins a powerful tech company, only to find out their dark secret and be confronted by the difficult choices that come with unchecked ambition.
-Along her path of self-discovery, Mae finds herself questioning the morality of her decisions in this social media era thriller.
+Along her path of self-discovery, Mae finds herself questioning the morality of her decisions in this social media-era thriller.